kerolloz/go-installer/README.md

 ## Insatll golang on Ubuntu or Mac

-Tested by Travis on:
+Tested by Travis :heavy_check_mark: on:
-- Linux :white_check_mark:
+- Linux :penguin:
-- Mac :white_check_mark:
+- Mac :computer:

 ### Acknowledgments